wp-plugins/contact-form-sweet/readme.txt

 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
 3. You can adjust the necessary settings using your WordPress admin panel in "sweetContact" menu.
 4. Create a page or a post and insert the shortcode [sweetcontact-form form='1'] into a page or a post.

+== Other ==

+Some of our true believes: (we are aiming to get there ;-)

+* Contact Form should be simple

+* Contact Form should be easy to install

+* Contact Form should support all languages

+* Contact Form should support all CAPTCHA plugins

+* Contact Form should not conflict with other Contact Form plugins

 == Frequently Asked Questions ==